The Communist Manifesto: Writing

-On 23 November, just before the Communist League's Second Congress (29 November – 8 December 1847), Engels wrote to Marx, expressing his desire to eschew the catechism format in favour of the manifesto, because he felt it "must contain some history."
-On the 28th, Marx and Engels met at Ostend in Belgium, and a few days later, gathered at the Soho, London headquarters of the German Workers' Education Association to attend the Congress.
+On 23 November, prior to the League of Communists' Second Congress (29 November – 8 December 1847), Engels sent a letter to Marx, expressing a desire to eschew the catechism format in favour of a manifesto, because he felt it must contain "a certain amount of history."
+On 28 November, Marx and Engels met at Ostend in Belgium, and a few days later, gathered at the Soho, London headquarters of the German Workers' Education Association to attend the Congress.
 Over the next ten days, intense debate raged between League functionaries; Marx eventually dominated the others and, overcoming "stiff and prolonged opposition", in Harold Laski's words, secured a majority for his programme.
-The League thus unanimously adopted a far more combative resolution than that at the First Congress in June.
-Marx (especially) and Engels were subsequently commissioned to draw up a manifesto for the League.
+The League thus unanimously adopted a far more combative resolution than at the First Congress in June.
+Marx (especially) and Engels were commissioned to draw up a manifesto for the League.

 Upon returning to Brussels, Marx engaged in "ceaseless procrastination", according to his biographer Francis Wheen.
-Working only intermittently on the Manifesto, he spent much of his time delivering lectures on political economy at the German Workers' Education Association, writing articles for the Deutsche-Brüsseler-Zeitung, and giving a long speech on free trade.
-Following this, he even spent a week (17–26 January 1848) in Ghent to establish a branch of the Democratic Association there.
-Subsequently, having not heard from Marx for nearly two months, the Central Committee of the Communist League sent him an ultimatum on 24 or 26 January, demanding he submit the completed manuscript by 1 February.
-This imposition spurred Marx on, who struggled to work without a deadline, and he seems to have rushed to finish the job in time.
-For evidence of this, historian Eric Hobsbawm points to the absence of rough drafts, only one page of which survives.
+Working only intermittently on the Manifesto, Marx spent much of his time delivering lectures on political economy at the German Workers' Education Association, writing articles for the Deutsche-Brüsseler-Zeitung, and giving a long speech on free trade.
+Following this, he even spent a week (17–26 January 1848) in Ghent to establish a branch of the Democratic Association.
+Having not heard from Marx for nearly two months, the Central Committee of the Communist League sent him an ultimatum on 24 or 26 January, demanding he submit the completed manuscript by 1 February.
+This imposition spurred Marx on, who struggled to work without the pressure of a deadline, and he seems to have rushed to finish the job in time.
+As evidence of the haste, historian Eric Hobsbawm points to the absence of any extant preliminary drafts; only one Manifesto draft page has ever been located.

-In all, the Manifesto was written over 6–7 weeks.
-Although Engels is credited as co-writer, the final draft was penned exclusively by Marx.
-From the 26 January letter, Laski infers that even the Communist League considered Marx to be the sole draftsman and that he was merely their agent, imminently replaceable.
-Further, Engels himself wrote in 1883: "The basic thought running through the Manifesto [...] belongs solely and exclusively to Marx".
-Although Laski does not disagree, he suggests that Engels underplays his own contribution with characteristic modesty and points out the "close resemblance between its substance and that of the [Principles of Communism]".
-Laski argues that while writing the Manifesto, Marx drew from the "joint stock of ideas" he developed with Engels "a kind of intellectual bank account upon which either could draw freely".
+In all, the Manifesto was written over a span of 6–7 weeks.
+Although Engels is credited as co-author, the final version was penned exclusively by Marx.
+Laski infers from the January ultimatum letter that the Communist League considered Marx to be the principal draftsman and that Engels was merely their agent, imminently replaceable.
+Engels himself wrote in a preface to the 1883 German edition: "The basic thought running through the Manifesto [...] belongs solely and exclusively to Marx".
+While Laski does not disagree, he suggests that Engels underplays his own contribution with characteristic modesty, and notes the "close resemblance between its substance and that of the [Principles of Communism]".
+Moreover, Laski says that while writing the Manifesto, Marx was borrowing from the "joint stock of ideas" he developed with Engels, "a kind of intellectual bank account upon which either could draw freely".
+Anthony Arnove also believes that "the kernel of the Manifesto" can be found in the Principles of Communism, and that Marx's real task "was to translate this catechism into the form of a manifesto, with more historical narrative and greater rhetorical force."